najnesnaj/pinetime-zephyr/manual/installation.rst

 west build -p -b pinetime samples/basic/blinky

-**Note : sometimes you run into trouble compiling: removing the build directory can help in that case
+**TIP : sometimes you run into trouble compiling: removing the build directory can help in that case**

-**Note : in order to get the display st7789 Picture-Perfect, you might need a zephyr patch**

-have a look at : https://github.com/zephyrproject-rtos/zephyr/pull/20570/files
-You will find them in this repo under patches-zephyr.